soltsega/KAIM-PRO/README.md

 # KAIM Internship: Solar Data Discovery Project

 ## Overview

 This project is part of the KAIM internship, focusing on the analysis of solar farm data from three countries: Benin, Sierra Leone, and Togo.
 The goal is to perform exploratory data analysis (EDA) on solar radiation measurements to inform strategic solar investments by MoonLight Energy Solutions.

-## Project Structure for the main branch
+## Project Structure for the Main Branch

 ```
 KAIM-PRO